Rakshith2597/training_extensions/misc/pytorch_toolkit/radiology_compression/Readme.md

-# Neural Compression Engine for Radiology Image
+# Designing Deep Neural High-Density Compression Engines for Radiology Images

 As a speciality, radiology produces the highest volume of medical images in clinicalestablishments compared to other commonly employed imaging modalities like dig-ital pathology, ophthalmic imaging, etc.
 Archiving this massive quantity of imageswith large ﬁle sizes is a major problem since the costs associated with storing medicalimages continue to rise with an increase in cost of electronic storage devices.